SioKCronin/bikesupply/README.md

 Bike Supply is a collection of predictive models of bike sharing supply-demand dynamics.

-## Goal
+## Overview

-The goal of this project is to build a model that predicts the number of bikes that will enter each station in the network within the next two hours.
+The goal of this project is to build a model that can predict the number of bikes that will enter each station in a bike sharing network within the next thirty minutes.

-## Business problem

-Bike sharing programs reshuffle their supply to ensure bikes and docking stations are available throughout the day.
+Bike sharing programs reshuffle their supply to ensure bikes and docks are available throughout the day.
 This is typically carried out by a street team (and a mighty van).
-If it were possible to predict with some level of accuracy where bikes will be moving throughout the day, we could better optimize this reshuffling, especially during peak use times.
+If it were possible to accurately predict where bikes would be moving in the near future, the bike redistribution path could be optimized.

-## Model overview
+## Design

-Updated priors from today's bike rentals are used to adjust posterior distributions of today's arrivals
+The modeling process followed the following development:

+* EDA
+* Historical averages as point estimates
+* Polynomial regressoin
+* Conditional probability binning
+* Time estimation with conditional probability binning
+* Bayesian regression

-## Data
+## Validation

 These models are being developed and validated with open data from [Bay Area Bike Share](http://www.bayareabikeshare.com/open-data).
 My hope is to tune this model to other [cities](https://github.com/BetaNYC/Bike-Share-Data-Best-Practices/wiki/Bike-Share-Data-Systems).
-But first things first, let's get this thing working!